Mexico school collapse: Rescuers in race to reach trapped girl

 "Unfortunately, many people have lost their lives, including girls and boys in schools, buildings and houses.
 I want to express my condolences to those who lost a family member or a loved one.
 Mexico shares your grief," Peña Nieto said.
 "The priority now is continue rescuing those who are still trapped and provide medical attention to the injured."

-The death toll from the temblor was likely high because it struck so close to Mexico City, one of North America's most populous metropolises.
-The earthquake had a depth of 51 kilometers (32 miles), making it a shallow quake -- which means more shaking and destruction on the Earth's surface.
+The death toll from the temblor was likely high because it struck so close to Mexico City, one of North America's most populous metropolises with more than 21 million people.

+The earthquake also had a depth of 51 kilometers (32 miles), making it a shallow quake -- which means more shaking and destruction on the Earth's surface.
-More than 100 deaths came in Mexico City, home to more than 21 million people.

-There were also 69 deaths in Morelos state, 43 in Puebla state, 13 in the state of Mexico, four in Guerrero state and one in Oaxaca state, according to Luis Felipe Puente, national coordinator of civil protection for the Interior Ministry.
+More than 100 deaths came in Mexico City.
+There were 69 deaths in Morelos state, 43 in Puebla state, 13 in the state of Mexico, four in Guerrero state and one in Oaxaca state, according to Luis Felipe Puente, national coordinator of civil protection for the Interior Ministry.

 To provide some scope of the affected area, Oaxaca de Juarez, the capital of Oaxaca state, is almost 480 kilometers (300 miles) from Mexico City.

 Missing students